jacknohairwax/cth-repair-arxiv-labmt-project/optional_docs/notes.md

 The original group project compared the 1,000 shortest and 1,000 longest IMDb reviews.
-A length cut on the *same* dataset is not a different corpus, just a regrouping, which the resit guide explicitly disallows (§4 of the student guide). arXiv is a different source (academic prose vs. consumer reviews), a different genre (compressed scientific abstracts vs. opinion writing), and a different metadata structure (``primary_category`` is institutional taxonomy, not user-supplied sentiment).
+A length cut on the *same* dataset is not a different corpus, just a regrouping, which the resit guide explicitly disallows.
+ArXiv is a different source (academic prose vs. consumer reviews), a different genre (compressed scientificabstracts vs. opinion writing), and a different metadata structure(``primary_category`` is institutional taxonomy, not user-supplied sentiment).

 ## Why six categories and not fewer